romaincapelle/OverVue/docs/javascript/classes.md

 # Classes

-Classes are blue-prints for object.
-We can build object base on classes.The fields in classes will be translate to property of the object.
-There are no coma at the end of the definition of a field ( It could have a semicolon) and we use '=' to assign a default value if needed.
+Classes are blueprints for objects.
+We can build objects based on classes.The fields in a class will be translated to property of the object.
+There is no coma at the end of the definition of a field ( it could have a semicolon) and we use '=' to assign a default value if needed.
 If there is not default value, it will be 'undefined' initially.

 ```js
 class Player {